Wildlife Tours & Trips in Amazon Rainforest

 Pink dolphins swim freely in Amazon waterways.
 Dawn brings exotic birds, while night walks reveal tarantulas and owls.
 Rescued macaws, sloths, and anacondas thrive at local centers, with Yanayacu River offering additional wildlife diversity.

-Duration 4 days Destinations Iquitos Age Range 8 to 70 year olds Operated in English, Spanish Operator PVTravels From
+Duration 4 days Destinations Iquitos Age Range Ages 8+ Operated in English, Spanish Operator PVTravels From

 Black caimans and giant river otters inhabit Lake Sandoval, while toucans soar near 91-foot-high canopy walkways.
 Night excursions reveal nocturnal species throughout Tambopata Reserve's diverse ecosystems.

-Duration 5 days Destinations Puerto Maldonado, Tambopata National Reserve Age Range up to 99 year olds Operator Bamba Travel From
+Duration 5 days Destinations Puerto Maldonado, Tambopata National Reserve Age Range Ages 10+ Operator Bamba Travel From

 5/4 Iquitos Jungle Rainforest (Small Group)